pleonasm/bloom-filter/README.md

 ## Requirements ##

-This project requires PHP 5.4 or newer.
+This project requires PHP 7.1 or newer.
+That said, version 1.0.2 of bloom-filter is available for PHP 5.4 to 7.0 and will work just fine.

 ## License ##